 Applying the Provisioning Packages to Windows devices

-At the moment, since the final build is not yet out, you can experiment with the Windows Insider program.
+You can experiment with the Windows Insider program since the final build is not yet out.
 You will have two options: configure a PC or configure a phone.

-To configure a PC, you can apply the configuration during deployment or during runtime.
-The latter is easier as you just have to double click the provisioning package and click on Allow to let the package configure the device.
-To configure a PC during deployment, you will have to use Windows ICD command line.
+You can apply the configuration during deployment or runtime to configure a PC.
+The latter is easier as you double-click the provisioning package and click on Allow to let the package configure the device.
+To configure a PC during deployment, you must use the Windows ICD command line.

 For mobile phones, you cannot use the provisioning package at deployment.
-You have to use it at runtime and it is similar to the method for PC.
-Just connect the mobile device to PC using a USB cable and double click on the provisioning package.
+You have to use it at runtime, which is similar to the method for PC.
+Just connect the mobile device to PC using a USB cable and double-click on the provisioning package.
 Click Allow to let the package configure your device.

-You can see how easy it becomes to set up and configure devices with provisioning packages in Windows 10.
-You do not have to do it manually for each device and in case of large organizations, you save plenty of days provisioning the devices that the employees use.
+You can see how easy it becomes to set up and configure devices with provisioning packages in Windows.
+You do not have to do it manually for each device, and in the case of large organizations, you save plenty of days by provisioning the devices that the employees use.